Five Ways to Make the First Move Before Valentine’s Day

 It’s natural to have love on the brain around this time of year.
-But the days leading up to February 14th can make even the most confident dater nervous thanks to the pressures oft-associated with the holiday, none of which set the tone for low-key dating.
+But the days leading up to February 14 can make even the most confident dater nervous thanks to the pressures often associated with the holiday, none of which set the tone for low-key dating.

-Instead of waiting to make the first move until after Cupid’s made his rounds (because honestly, who has that kind of time to waste?) embrace the spirit of the season in a light-hearted way that takes the focus off candy and flowers and puts it back on what matters — the connections you’re making.
+Instead of waiting to make the first move until after Cupid’s made his rounds, embrace the spirit of the season in a light-hearted way that takes the focus off candy and flowers and puts it back on what matters — the connections you’re making.

-We know, we know, easier said than done.
-To help ease anxieties, we’ve selected a foolproof stock of Valentine’s-themed first moves, designed to help you get the date you want without any of the unnecessary stress.
+We know, we know.
+It’s easier said than done.
+To help ease anxieties, we’ve compiled some foolproof Valentine’s-themed first moves, designed to help you get the date you want without any of the unnecessary stress.

 “Roses are red, violets are blue

 How about some drinks, and maybe dinner too?”

 Talk about timeless!
 This cute twist on a classic valentine strikes the perfect chord between funny and sweet.
 Try our interpretation, or come up with your own; the possibilities are endless, especially if you’re the creative type.

 “So, what does your February 14th look like?”

 “I’m looking for my Valentine, and you might be it!”